 The past year, in particular, has seen significant progress in conversational commerce, according to the institute’s report, “Conversational Commerce, Why Consumers Are Embracing Voice Assistants in Their Lives.”
 Prior to the prevalence of home speakers, voice assistants were restricted to chatbots accessed via messaging apps for shopping.
 Today’s voice-activated personal assistants have changed that paradigm.

-The Capgemini report found that consumers may be more willing to use voice assistants for future shopping as opposed to looking up websites or visiting brick-and-mortar stores: Twenty-four percent of those surveyed said they would use a voice assistant rather than a website, and 40 percent predicted they would do so three years from now.
+Capgemini also found that consumers may be more willing to use voice assistants for future shopping as opposed to looking up websites or visiting brick-and-mortar stores: Twenty-four percent of those surveyed said they would use a voice assistant rather than a website, and 40 percent predicted they would do so three years from now.
 The institute found that 51 percent of consumers use voice assistants today, many accessed via smartphones; 35 percent of those surveyed said they have used voice assistants to buy groceries, home-care products and clothing.

 Voice Assistants Represent a Growing Market